 Gero Dittmann is a Research Staff Member at IBM Research – Zurich.
-He is working on identity management and secure protocols for the internet of things (IoT).
+He is working on identity management and secure protocols for the internet of things (IoT) and blockchain.
 He is also investigating crypto anchors and blockchain for business-process automation.
 Prior to this, he lead the Algorithms & Machines team within Dome, a joint project with Astron, the Netherlands Institute for Radio Astronomy.
 The resulting models of exascale supercomputers were released as open-source software.

 Previously, Dr. Dittmann was a senior verification engineer with the IBM Systems & Technology Group in Böblingen, Germany, working on formal, structural, and random verification and on system-level modeling of high-performance processors.
 Prior to that, he was a Research Staff Member at the IBM T.J.
 Watson Research Center, Yorktown Heights, USA, investigating system-level power and performance modeling and power-management algorithms.
 He started his career at the IBM Zurich Research Laboratory, Switzerland.
 There he developed hardware implementations of network protocols and synthesis algorithms for specialized processors, contributing to a new architecture for network processors.